Azure/iotedge-lorawan-starterkit/Docs/ArchitectureDecisions/004_observability.md

 ### Metrics

 The core modules `edgeHub` and `edgeAgent` support emitting metrics through a Prometheus endpoint, using the strategy described in [Access built-in metrics - Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-access-built-in-metrics?view=iotedge-2020-11).
-To collect these metrics and integrate everything with Application Insights, we use the metric collector (preview) as suggested in [Collect and transport metrics - Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11&tabs=iothub) to export metrics to a Log Analytics storage.
+To collect these metrics and integrate everything with Azure Monitor, we use the metric collector (preview) as suggested in [Collect and transport metrics - Azure IoT Edge | Microsoft Docs](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-collect-and-transport-metrics?view=iotedge-2020-11&tabs=iothub) to export metrics to a Log Analytics storage.

 We will always expose LNS custom metrics in Prometheus format using [prometheus-net/prometheus-net](https://github.com/prometheus-net/prometheus-net), such that they can be consumed by any scraper that supports the Prometheus format.
 This will give us the following features: